matrix-org/matrix-spec-proposals/proposals/2246-asynchronous-uploads.md

 The server may optionally enforce a maximum age for unused media IDs to delete media IDs when the client doesn't start the upload in time, or when the upload was interrupted and not resumed in time.
-The server should include the maximum timestamp to complete the upload in the `unused_expires_at` field in the response JSON.
+The server should include the maximum POSIX millisecond timestamp to complete the upload in the `unused_expires_at` field in the response JSON.
 The recommended default expiration is 24 hours which should be enough time to accommodate users on poor connection who find a better connection to complete the upload.

 ##### Rate Limiting